6 signs your UX team is overstretched

 To solve these issues, you’ll need more than just additional UX staff.

 You need full communication, collaboration, and understanding between UX, design, development, and wider business units.
-To do that, a complete UX research platform, like UserZoom, can go a long way to ensuring you have the UX resources you need to deliver great services as your business expands.
+To do that, a complete UX research platform, like UserTesting, can go a long way in ensuring you have the UX resources you need to deliver great services as your business expands.